The Long Knife

 The Long Knife is a 1958 British second feature ('B') crime film directed by Montgomery Tully and starring Joan Rice, Sheldon Lawrence and Victor Brooks.
 It was written by Ian Stuart Black based on the 1956 novel of the same title by Leslie Truss.

 Plot

-Young nurse Jill Holden gets involved with an extortion gang targetting Mrs Cheam, one of her patients.
+Young nurse Jill Holden gets involved with an extortion gang targeting Mrs Cheam, one of her patients.
 Jill is implicated in a murder, and is helped by Mrs. Cheam's American lawyer Ross Waters.
 When Mrs. Cheam is murdered Jill becomes a suspect but is able clear herself with Ross's help.
 The real murderer is revealed to be a woman disguised as a man.